horacioibrahim/atom-dark-ui/README.md

 # Lelleca UI Theme for Atom

-A ladies theme for Atom.
+A theme to girls and ladies for Atom.

-This theme is installed by default with Atom and can be activated by going to the _Themes_ section in the Settings view (`cmd-,`) and selecting it from the _UI Themes_ drop-down menu.
+We are accustomed with the black screen (or dark themes).
+But some things have changed and one of them is the positive influence of girls in the software development.
+To bring my daughter, I made a custom UI and Syntax themes for the Atom, my super lightweight development IDE!

 ![](https://raw.githubusercontent.com/horacioibrahim/pyladies-theme-ui/master/assets/lelleca_theme.png)